alandefreitas/futures/docs/futures/launching.md

 E[[Executor]] --> |run|T[Task]
 M -.-> |launch|T
 subgraph Futures and Promises
-F --> |read|S[(Shared State)]
+F --> |read|S[(Operation State)]
 T[Promised Task] --> |write|S
 end
 </div>

+1. An executor handles a task.
+Any data is stored in a private operation state.
-1. While an executor handles a task, the main thread holds a future value.
+2. While the executor handles a task, the main thread holds a future value.
-2. When the task is completed, it fulfills its promise by setting the shared state with its result.
+3. When the task is completed, it fulfills its promise by setting the operation state with its result.
-3. The future is considered ready and the main thread can obtain its value.
+4. The future is considered ready and the main thread can obtain its value.

 This is how these three steps might happen: